Vasyl Stefanyk Precarpathian National University: History

 In April 2012, Doctor of Political Sciences, Professor I. Tsependa was elected as a rector of the University.
 The educational and scientific base of the University, its scientific potential began to increase, there appeared new educational divisions, courses and specialties at the University and the number of students began to grow.
 That year, in May, the Department of Life Safety was established.
 The Department of Educative Work was reorganized into the Department of Educative, Psychological and Educational Work.
 Educational and Scientific Institute of Postgraduate Education and Distance Learning was established.
 The Licensing and Accreditation Department started its work; a separate division of Ivano-Frankivsk College of SHEI "Vasyl Stefanyk Precarpathian National University" was established.
 In addition, two international projects were implemented successfully: the establishment of the International University Centre of the Ukrainian-Polish Youth in the village of Mykulychyn, Nadvirna District; there novation of the unique high-altitude Observatory on Mount Pip Ivan done on the EU funds.

 The year of 2014 opened the educational scientific laboratory of biological ecology at the Institute of Natural Sciences as well as embodied National Contact Points (NCPs) of EU Horizon 2020 programs for "Nanotechnologies, advanced materials and advanced modern production".
 The Department of Journalism was created at the Institute of Philology in 2014.

-The monument to Roman Huryk was unveiled on October 14, 2014 at the University campus.
-The student of the Department of Philosophy was killed in February 2014 in Kiev during the Revolution of Dignity.
+The monument to Roman Huryk was unveiled on October 14, 2014 at the university campus.
+The student of the Department of Philosophy was killed in February 2014 in Kyiv during the Revolution of Dignity.

 Today educational and scientific work is carried out by 1003 full-time lecturers in 80 departments, among them 108 doctors of science, professors, 635 candidates of sciences, associate professors.
 There are 3 Academicians of the State Academies of Sciences of Ukraine,1 Corresponding Member of the NAS of Ukraine,1 corresponding member of the Academy of Arts of Ukraine, 3 National Artists of Ukraine, 10 Honoured Artists of Ukraine, 16 Honoured workers of Culture of Ukraine, 13 Honoured workers of Science and Technology of Ukraine, 5 Honoured workers of Arts of Ukraine, 9 Honoured workers of Education of Ukraine, 1 Honoured worker of Higher School of Ukraine, 7 Honoured lawyers of Ukraine, 3 Honoured painters of Ukraine, 1 Honoured economist of Ukraine, 3 Honoured workers of Physical Culture and Sports of Ukraine, 3 Honoured trainers of Ukraine, and 8 Honoured Masters of Sports of Ukraine.